akramit/valid-chess-moves/README.md

 # README #

 This api determines the valid moves for a given chess piece on a chessboard.
+This is a complete dockerized Flask application and can be run using the steps below.

 ### Running the application ###
 1. Clone the repository ```valid-chess-moves```